ant-design/ant-design/docs/blog/github-actions-workflow.en-US.md

 ---
-title: Improving Ant Design R&D efficiency with GitHub Actions
+title: Ant Design GitHub Actions Use Cases and Best Practices
 date: 2023-05-01
 author: Wxh16144
 ---

 Hi, I'm [Wxh16144](https://github.com/Wxh16144).
 Through learning Ant Design's component library and participating in community contributions, I have discovered some tools that can improve development efficiency and code quality.
 I would like to take this opportunity to share my experience with everyone, to help better understand Ant Design, and to apply these techniques to your own projects.

-## Preface
+# Preface

 Ant Design is hosted on GitHub as an open-source project, making it easy to communicate and collaborate with developers around the world, as well as allowing developers to submit issues and pull requests.
 Additionally, by utilizing GitHub Actions and its CI/CD capabilities, we are able to better manage the code repository and automate workflows such as testing and deployment.
 This article will focus on the capabilities provided by GitHub Actions.

-### What is GitHub Actions
+## What is GitHub Actions

 GitHub Actions is a platform for automating software development workflows, from idea to production.
 Developers can easily customize and configure their own workflows by adding YAML format files to the .github/workflows directory to define the workflow and implement CI (continuous integration).
 By [Understanding GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions), we can grasp some concepts within workflows.